deseven/1000xTRANSLATE/INSTALL.md

 # Update
-A simple `git pull` should do.
+A simple `git pull` followed by `npm run init` and `npm run doctor` should do.
 I'll try to keep backwards compatibility as much as possible.